carmenrobres/microchallenge1/README.md

 ### Build of Materials

-Iteration 1: Barduino, BreadBoard, Vibration motor Iteration 2: Esp 32 Xiao, Vibration motor, Flora Neopixel, Battery 3.3V, Casing Cable sensor
+Iteration 1: Barduino, BreadBoard, Vibration motor.

+Iteration 2: Esp 32 Xiao C3, Vibration motor, Flora Neopixel, Battery 3.3V, 3D printed Casing, for the sensor, Cable sensor

+BOM PICTURE

 ### Documents and files
+In the repo you will find all the codes we generated with arduino.
+The final code is AnxietySensorWifi_SOPHIE_FINALXIAO.

 ### References

 ## Final Conclusions